Blood Pressure Monitoring

 We feel that this is an essential part of our “gold standard anaesthesia” and care.
 We are looking carefully at the drugs we use when tailoring anaesthetics to ensure we are using drugs that minimise decreases in BP and give the safest possible anaesthetic for your pet.

-We have set protocols in place for when blood pressure decreases to ensure our trained staff are aware of how to respond rapidly.
+We have set protocols in place for when blood pressure decreases to ensure our trained team are aware of how to respond rapidly.

 We monitor all our anaethetised patients with state of the art machinery that monitors blood oxygen, carbon dioxide, ECG & and blood pressure.